Canadian Science Policy Centre

 Speakers: Elizabeth Nanak, Stéphanie Michaud, Bill Borland, Diana Royce

-Mission-oriented research and innovation serve the idea that societies should leverage research and innovation activities to achieve clear, ambitious goals.
+Mission-oriented research (now better recognized as moonshot initiatives) and innovation serve the idea that societies should leverage research and innovation activities to achieve clear, ambitious goals.
 Activities can span different stages of the innovation cycle from research to market deployment and cut across various policy fields, sectors and disciplines.
 Although slated for termination in 2024, the Network Centres of Excellence (NCE) program’s rich history, program structure, successes and failures should be used to inform and efficiently implement future mission-oriented research and innovation program design.
-The panellists will provide examples of NCE program successes and failures through funding renewal and early termination from their own experiences with this program.
+The panellists provided examples of NCE program successes and failures through funding renewal and early termination from their own experiences with this program.

 Organized by: Canadian Nuclear Laboratories